 Argan oil leaves tresses smooth and silky soft, and it also works great as a soothing bath oil and as a rich moisturizer.

-For firm, soft, and silky skin, BABOR’s Skinovage Argan Cream certainly does the job.
-Infused with argan oil, the cream nourishes and moisturizes the skin, helping to support its natural barrier and protect it against environmentally induced aging.
+For firm, soft, and silky skin, Tuel's Beat The Clock Milk Cleanser certainly does the job.
+Infused with argan oil, the cleanser nourishes and moisturizes the skin, helping to support its natural barrier and protect it against environmentally induced aging.

 Turmeric in India